Coxsackievirus-induced cardiomyopathy: Signs and symptoms

+Coxsackie-induced cardiomyopathy is a potential result of virally induced myocarditis.
+This cardiomyopathy may present with symptoms such as chest pain, fatigue, heart failure, cardiogenic shock, arrhythmias or sudden death.
+These symptoms are a by-product of sustained cardiac muscle damage.

+If Coxsackie-induced cardiomyopathy worsens to heart failure, this may result in systolic dysfunction, with further complications including mitral and tricuspid valve regurgitation and arrhythmias.

 Treatment

 A wide variety of treatment modalities are currently recommended including Immunosuppressive agents, intravenous immunoglobulins (IVIG), and antiviral agents although the effectiveness of these treatments are not well established and no specific treatment is available.